firejoust/mineflayer-movement/README.md

 // returns an object including a yaw angle and cost for every rotation bot.movement.getRotations(destination, rotations)

+// resets the currently active heuristics bot.movement.setHeuristics(...heuristics)

 options = {
   destination: Vec3,    // the position to move towards
   rotations: number,    // how many directions surrounding the player are checked
   average: boolean?,    // whether to average all directional costs instead of selecting one
   headless: boolean?,   // whether to use strafing instead of snapping to the yaw angle
-  yaw: number,        // the yaw angle to move towards (in radians) }
+  yaw: number,          // the yaw angle to move towards (in radians)
+  heuristics: Heuristic // the new heuristics that will be applied }
 ```